Apps, Software, and More That I Use Everyday

-Hazel: Allows you to conditionally automate and script file handling.
-I personally use it for cleaning up screenshots, moving things out of my downloads into another folder, backing up old files, and managing my trash usage.
+Allows you to conditionally automate and script file handling.
+I personally use it for cleaning up screenshots, moving things out of my downloads into other folders, backing up old files, and managing my trash usage.
 Powerusers have made it do much cooler things.

 How powerusers use Hazel

 Terminal that allows multiple tabs, styling, font choice, etc. Just better than OSX built in.

 A powerful and stable keyboard customizer for macOS.
 I use this to map capslock to escape, the bottom right alt button to insert, for some of those old DOS programs, and flip the F-row buttons from having to use `fn` every time I want to press any actual F key.

 Lulu blocks outgoing connections from apps with an allowlist.
 Great for knowing who is doing what and stopping unwanted calls home.